 have figured out that it was a Dukh-i-zhiznik who

 dropped his case because Dukh-i-zhizniki would probably not

 have helped him.
 So he was lucky to have been in

 Northern California and not know the difference

-between the faiths.
+between these different faiths.

 Stackler never had contact with Dukh-i-zhizniki